gary-archer/oauth.desktopsample.final/README.md

 ### Programming Languages

-* Electron, TypeScript and ReactJS are used to implement the Cross Platform Desktop App
+* Electron, TypeScript and React are used to implement the Cross Platform Desktop App

 ### Desktop Middleware Used